 We have dreams for the future and goals that align with it.
-We need to let go of the tame-and-blame strategy we are pursuing and invest our energy in controlling our reactions instead.
-We need to find a way of adapting our course despite the uncertainties of life.
+We need to let go of the tame-and-blame strategy we are pursuing and invest our energy in controlling our reactions instead, to find a way of adapting our course despite the uncertainties of life.

 This is called mental toughness.
 The ability to take a deep breath, immerse ourselves in the experience whether we like it or not, and start doing what really needs to be done.

 The good news is that it is these very moments of adversity that lead to growth and upward spirals of increasing resilience.

 Here are 4 ways you can build mental toughness when the going gets tough…

 The first step to build mental toughness comes from a place of compassion.
 Most of us begin an avalanche of self-criticism the moment things don’t go according to plan.
 Phrases like “You should’ve done this”.
 “You can’t even do that”, “If only you had…” speed through our minds and we end up feeling totally useless and dejected.

 Research shows that practicing self-compassion can help us find the strength to overcome difficulties and do the right thing.
 By acknowledging the challenges we face and reassuring ourselves that we are there for ourselves, we can move forward with confidence.